So, you want to get a divorce. Your other half agrees, you have amicably sorted out your finances and you have no kids.

 All of a sudden, because of a few “little” errors on your divorce petition, you are now looking to hire someone to sort out your mess, and cannot proceed because you can’t find your wife.

 This is a simple example of what can happen if you file your own divorce papers but don’t complete the forms correctly.
 More serious errors can also occur which could affect financial rights and your ability to prevent future claims or even from making them.

-Divorce-Online has been helping people with their own divorce papers for over 14 years, and all our case handlers are trained to ensure the petition is completed correctly, and in accordance with your wishes.
-The meaning and consequences of all the documents are explained in plain English, so all our customers know exactly what they are doing and why.
+Divorce-Online has been helping people with their own divorce petitions for over 14 years, and all our case handlers are trained to ensure the petition is completed correctly, and in accordance with your wishes.
+The meaning and consequences of all the documents including the divorce petition, are explained in plain English, so all our customers know exactly what they are doing and why.

 We would always recommend, that you ensure your d8 divorce petition is completed correctly, and that you understand that getting a divorce is not always as simple as you might think.

-Of course you don’t have to pay the high fees asked by Solicitors, and with our DIY divorce services starting at just £35.00 for a completed divorce petition, there are options for any budget.
+Of course you don’t have to pay the high fees asked by Solicitors, and with our DIY divorce services starting at just £69.00 for all your completed divorce forms, there are options for any budget.